kaityo256/grep_pptx/README.md

     find "keyword" in ./test.pptx at slide 1 find "keyword" in ./test2.pptx at slide 5

-It will search pptx files recursively from the current directly.
+It will search pptx files recursively from the current directory.